-For those new to marshalling, here is are brief outlines of the tasks involved for the main marshalling duties at events:
+For those new to marshalling, here is a brief outline of the tasks involved for the main marshalling duties at events:

-Administration/Office A forward-facing role and a key link between senior officials and competitors.
-Duties include signing-on of competitors or other marshals, entering times/scores/results into a master programme or computer and organising score cards or competition licences and generally ensuring the smooth running of the administration office during an event.
+Administration/Office: A forward-facing role and a key link between senior officials and competitors.
+Duties include signing-on of competitors or other marshals, entering times, scores and results into a master programme or computer and organising score cards or competition licences and generally ensuring the smooth running of the administration office during an event.
 Anybody with computer skills would be very welcome.
 If you worry that you lack experience or knowledge do not be deterred: we have those with expertise to guide you.

-Start-line Start-line marshals are responsible for ensuring that all competitors are correctly positioned on the grid once released from the assembly area.
-Start-line marshals usually enjoy a later start than other marshals at VSCC race meetings (but not at sprints and hill climbs where practice runs require a full start-line team).
-Orange overalls preferred.
+Startline: Startline marshals are responsible for ensuring that all competitors are correctly positioned on the grid once released from the assembly area.
+Startline marshals usually enjoy a later start than other marshals at VSCC race meetings (but not at sprints and hill climbs where practice runs require a full start-line team).
+Orange (VSCC) overalls preferred.

 Track/Experienced: These are the flag/incident marshals, who operate at designated track-side posts to give flag signals to competitors during a race or to deal with incidents that occur on that section of the track.
 A certain amount of training is required, as is a good deal of attention during practice and racing.
 You will be exposed to the elements and should wear full weather protective clothing, including protective gloves.
 You will be very close to the action but closely focussed on what’s happening on the track.
 Sometimes you will act on your own initiative as a result of what happens on the track and sometimes on instructions from sector marshals.
 Flag marshals can also be observers.
 Orange (VSCC) overalls preferred.